gah1289/postharvest-app-frontend/README.md

 - **register**: Allows a user to sign up for an account. {username, password, firstName, lastName, email, jobTitle} => {JWT token}. uses getUser() to return user info.
 Logs in user automatically after successfully registering.
 Stores token and username to localStorage
 - **login**: Allows a user to log in by generating a token and passing that token as a header. {username, password} => {JWT token}. uses getUser() to return user info.
 Stores token and username to localStorage
 - **logout**: Allows a user to log out.
 Clears localStorage and resets this.token to undefined
+- **updateUser**: Allows a user update their information.
+Can be a partial update.
+Automatically updates user information by logging them out and logging them back in with updated information.